-The Design Pattern Library course on Pluralsight is also a nice resource to get yourself familiar with essential design patterns in Java and object-oriented programming.
-You can follow that course along with this book to get the best of both the worlds.
+The Design Pattern in Java course on Udemy is also a nice resource to get yourself familiar with the modern implementation of essential design patterns in Java and object-oriented programming.
+You can follow that course along with this book to get the best of both worlds.

 Sorry, but I have to include one Spring book, Spring in Action, in this list of classic books for Java programmers.
 Spring is the most popular Java framework ever and this is the best book to learn about the Spring framework, but --- to be honest --- this book is much more than a Spring book.